-Playboy Model Rachel Cook Smolders In New Photo That Shows Off Cleavage And Lacy Bra
+‘Playboy’ Model Rachel Cook Smolders In New Photo That Shows Off Cleavage And Lacy Bra

 Rachel Cook has likely set several hearts aflutter with her new post on Instagram.

-In the post, the Playboy model is striking a seductive pose as she rocks a lacy black bra that’s peeking out of the neckline of a short burgundy spaghetti strap dress.
-Rachel’s deep brown hair has been swept to one side of her face, accentuating the entrancing stare that she’s sending to the camera and thereby the viewers of the photo.
+In the post, the Playboy model was striking a seductive pose as she rocked a lacy black bra that was peeking out of the neckline of a short burgundy dress with spaghetti straps.
+Rachel’s deep brown hair had been swept to one side of her face, accentuating the entrancing stare that she was sending to the camera — and thereby, to the viewers of the photo.

-In the comments, Rachel’s followers confirmed that she had indeed caught their attention.
+In the comment section of the social media post, Rachel’s followers confirmed that she had definitely caught their attention.
 In her caption, she asked them what they knew for sure.
-Many of them responded to the question but they made their answers all about her.
+Many responded to the question but they made their answers all about her.

 “Firstly you are my crush…and second your eyes make me get lost in it,” one person wrote.